Last updated on May 9th, 2023.

 - Website: National Trust for Scotland

-Even though it’s so old the mill was used for commercial milling right up until 1959 and remarkably the iron water wheel and original machinery are still in use, though only as a visitor attraction.
+Even though it’s so old, the mill was used for commercial milling until 1959, and remarkably, the iron water wheel and original machinery are still in use, though only for visitor demonstrations.

 Gosford House